buutrg/PRSmix/README.md

 - If you want to evaluate a single score, you can use the `eval_single_PRS` function (described below).

 **NOTE**:
 - If you already have the PRSs estimated in the target cohort (e.g. similar to [plink2 format](https://www.cog-genomics.org/plink/2.0/score)) with <score>_SUM columns (via `--score <your SNP effect file> cols=+scoresums no-mean-imputation`) and want to benchmark and combine scores, you can directly go to step 3 (evaluate and perform linear combination of the scores) with the `combine_PRS` function.
+If you want to return the adjusted SNP effect sizes, you will need the harmonized SNP effect sizes to the alternative allele of the target cohort (Step 1).

 ## Harmonize per-allele effect sizes to the effects of alternative allele in the target cohort